stan-dev/design-docs/designs/0003-parallel_autodiff.md

 The goal of this RFC is to expand the CPU based parallelism capabilities of Stan math.
-This RFC proposes to introduce a new parallel for with automatic sharding and a parallel reduce which combines automatic sharding with vectorization.
+This RFC proposes to introduce a new parallel map with automatic sharding and a parallel reduce which combines automatic sharding with vectorization.